VikParuchuri/pydataboston2015/presentation.md

 * Calculate a bunch of features
 * Split song into "bins"
-* Calculate zero crossing rate, mel frequency cepstrum
-* Slope, peak count, and many more
+* ZCR, slope, peak count, and many more

----
-## End up with a matrix

-* 154 features in all
+* 154 in all
-* Concatenate vectors, get matrix
+* Put into matrix

 ---
 ## Scoring songs